adnanadilalpha/atom/docs/CREATE_COMMAND.md

 Dependencies are **automatically installed** after project creation.
 You don't need to run `npm install` manually!

-If installation fails (e.g., package not published yet), you'll see instructions to run it manually.
+If installation fails (e.g., network issues), you'll see instructions to run it manually.

 ## Templates